Golden Kamuy season 2

-The second season of Golden Kamuy is a 2018 Japanese anime series, based on the manga series of the same title, written and illustrated by Satoru Noda.
+The second season of the Golden Kamuy anime television series is based on Satoru Noda's manga series of the same name and adapts from the 8th volume to the 14th (chapters 70–139).
 At the conclusion of the first season broadcast, a second season was announced and aired from October 8 to December 24, 2018.
 The staff and cast returned to reprise their roles.

 The opening theme is "Reimei" by Sayuri and My First Story while the ending theme is "Tokeidai no Kane" by Eastern Youth.